Skip to content

 OpenBao metrics for this service use the secrets_manager_gke prefix.

 Note: SLIs and alerts for secrets-manager-gke are currently driven by Runway load-balancer metrics only (see metrics-catalog/services/secrets-manager-gke.jsonnet).
-The secrets_manager_gke_* metrics are emitted by the OpenBao container and can be queried directly in Mimir, but they are not bound to any SLI for this service.

 See OpenBao telemetry docs for the full list.
 The table below lists the metrics most relevant for operating the service.